Sometimes the “touristy” thing to do is more authentic than you might think, for example at a concert in Schönbrunn Palace’s Orangery.

 Of course, your average imperial party needed music.

-Mozart’s opera The Impresario (German: Der Schauspieldirektor) premiered, for example, at one such festivity under Emperor Joseph II in 1786.
+Mozart’s opera The Impresario (German: Der Schauspieldirektor) premiered, for example, at one such festivity, held by Emperor Joseph II in 1786 in honour of a visit from his sister Archduchess Marie Christine.

-Such an arrangement was far from unusual.
+Such arrangement were far from unusual.
 Historically, the nobility and aristocracy often put on musical events for private audiences in their Vienna homes.

 Beethoven’s 3rd symphony, for example, premiered at the palatial townhouse of Franz Joseph Maximilian von Lobkowitz.
 This was in the days before Vienna had such major public concert venues as the Konzerthaus or Musikverein.